Shade Adapted Native Seed Mix (24 Species + 1 Optional)

 The Seed Mix Map is the last picture in this sequence.

-24 Species + 2 Optional: Golden Alexanders Zizia aurea, Golden Ragwort Packrea aurea, Foxglove Beardtongue Penstemon digitalis, Virginia Spiderwort Tradescantia virginiana, Red Columbine Aquilegia canadensis, Early Sunflower Heliopsis helianthoides, Wild Bergamot Monarda Fistulosa, Purple Coneflower Echinecea Purpurea, Downy Wood Mint Blephilia hirsuta, Spikenard - Aralia racemosa, Germander Teucrium canadense, Brown Eyed Susan Rudbeckia triloba, Tall American Bellflower Campanula americana, Canada Milkvetch (Astragalus canadensis), Sweet Joe Pye Eutrochium purpureum, Yellow Giant Hyssop Agastache nepetoides, Great Blue Lobelia Lobelia siphilitica, Cardinal Flower Lobelia cardinalis, Late Figwort - Scrophularia marilandica, Solidago caesia Blue Stem Goldenrod, Solidago rugosa Wrinkled leaf Goldenrod, Calico Aster Aster lateriflorus, Arrowleaf Aster aster sagittifolius, Bottle brush rye Elymus hystrix, Virginia Wild Rye Elymus virginicus - 1 optional species only native to the lower midwest and most of the southeast - is Purple Coneflower.
+24 Species + 1 Optional: Golden Alexanders Zizia aurea, Foxglove Beardtongue Penstemon digitalis, Red Columbine Aquilegia canadensis, Early Sunflower Heliopsis helianthoides, Wild Bergamot Monarda Fistulosa, Purple Coneflower Echinecea Purpurea (OPTIONAL), Downy Wood Mint Blephilia hirsuta, Spikenard - Aralia racemosa, Brown Eyed Susan Rudbeckia triloba, Tall American Bellflower Campanula americana, Sweet Joe Pye Eutrochium purpureum, Yellow Giant Hyssop Agastache nepetoides, Canada Milk Vetch Astragalus canadensis, Great Blue Lobelia Lobelia siphilitica, Cardinal Flower Lobelia cardinalis, Obedient Plant - Physostegia virginiana, Germander Teucrium canadense, Late Figwort Scrophularia marilandica, Solidago caesia Blue Stem Goldenrod, Solidago rugosa Wrinkled leaf Goldenrod, Heart-Leaf Aster Symphyotrichum cordifolium, Calico Aster Aster lateriflorus, Arrowleaf Aster aster sagittifolius, Bottle brush rye Elymus hystrix, Virginia Wild Rye Elymus virginicus.

 This seed mix utilizes wide ranging species that are native to the Northeast, Southeast, and Midwest portions of our map at the top of this webpage.
-Purple Coneflower and Mistflower aren’t native to most of the Northeast therefor are optional.
+Purple Coneflower isn’t native to most of the Northeast therefor it’s optional.

 Cost Effectiveness